Original by Bill Bodden, a holder of the Twelve Corflus merit badge.

 What is Corflu?

-Corflu is an annual convention of fanzine fans.
+Corflu is a small, annual convention of science fiction fanzine fans.
+Other conventions with a strong fanzine aspect are held across the US, Australia, and the UK, but Corflu is now the only one which keeps fanzines as its primary focus.
 Corflu typically moves its venue from year to year.
-The name Corflu is derived from CORrection FLUid, a substance in much demand during the low-tech, pre-computer days of fanzines.
+The name “Corflu” is derived from CORrection FLUid, a substance that allowed typing errors in mimeograph stencils to be corrected, which was in much demand during the low-tech, pre-computer days of fanzine publishing.

 What happens at a Corflu?